Artificial Intelligence is Real and Everywhere.

-Neuroscience researchers, meanwhile, are using neural networks to interpret the results of MRI scans of people watching videos.
-What researchers have accomplished through this research is having the AI understand how our brains respond to what images and then get the AI to ‘tell’ what a human is watching by looking at the MRIs of the person’s brain.
+Meanwhile, neuroscience researchers are using neural networks to interpret the results of MRI scans of people watching videos.
+What researchers have accomplished through this is having the AI understand how our brains respond to images.
+The expectation, of course, is to get the AI to ‘tell’ what a human is watching by looking at the MRIs of the person’s brain.

 AI And Indian IT

 Samanth Subramanian takes a look at how the rise of AI is going to impact one of the major job growth areas in India over the past three decades — technology outsourcing.
-While the Indian IT industry, includes, as Samath notes “all centers, engineering services, business process outsourcing firms, and infrastructure management and software companies,” what is common to the industry is that “so much of its high-tech economy involves relatively routine work that is prime for computers to take over.”
+While the Indian IT industry includes, as Samath notes, “call centers, engineering services, business process outsourcing firms, and infrastructure management and software companies,” what is common to the industry is that “so much of its high-tech economy involves relatively routine work that is prime for computers to take over.”

 Interesting experiments are happening when humans design computer programs that try to mimic the emergence of primitive cooperation in human — or animal — societies.
 When decision-making machines played the game Prisoner’s Dilemma in a virtual world over many generations, many unexpected patterns emerged.

-Surprising Applications of Machine Learning, Natural Language Processing, Neural Networks and Reinforcement Learning
+There even some surprising applications of Machine Learning, Natural Language Processing, Neural Networks, and Reinforcement Learning.

 The legal industry is one such arena where a combination of factors is leading to major transformations.
 AI document analysis platforms are causing major disruptions.